jiffy-labs/aa-addresses/README.md

 - Push your branch to your forked repository.
 - Open a pull request from your branch to the main branch of the original repository.

-When submitting a pull request, please include a clear description of your changes.
+When submitting a pull request, please follow the format of this [sameple PR](https://github.com/jiffy-labs/aa-addresses/pull/2)